12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 Exclusive Jackson Square social club with 14 maximalist hotel rooms.

-This exclusive Jackson Square social club offers 14 unique, maximalist hotel rooms, ideal for those looking for a private, members-only luxury stay.
-All guests of the hotel also get exclusive access to all of the spaces available to social club members—including events, several bars, coworking space, and a restaurant with a truly impressive cheese selection (servers will come around with their infamous cheese cart offering more than 100 varieties).
-Come for the space, stay for the vibes.
+This exclusive Jackson Square social club offers 14 unique, maximalist hotel rooms, ideal for those looking for a private, members-only luxury experience.
+Hotel guests get full access to all the spaces available to social club members, including events, several bars, coworking space, and a restaurant with a truly impressive cheese program (servers will come around with their famous cheese cart offering more than 100 varieties).
+Come for the space, stay for the community and vibes.

 The Hotel Castro